zcericola/HTML-CSS-Practice-Problems/README.md

 If you get stuck on a level you can view the solution folder provided in each level.
 Try to only use this folder as a last resort.

+There are so many different ways to accomplish layout in HTML and CSS.
+Our solution is just one of many.
+Don't worry about being pixel perfect.

 # Level 1

 ## Step 1